irenemlresearch-rgb/Camera-Tracking-Systems-and-their-Democratisation/README.md

 # Camera-Tracking-Systems-and-their-Democratisation
 This project, which won the SMPTE 2024 Student Paper of the Year, evaluates free, publicly available camera-tracking tools and compares them with a custom OpenCV-based tracker.
-It also analyses how noise and resolution influence tracking performance.
+It also analyses how noise and resolution influence tracking performance.\

+The motivation, methodology and outputs of this project are discussed in the papper __Camera Tracking Systems and their Democratisation__.\
+Reading the paper is recomended before experimenting with the scripts below.
+For example videos of the tracking output follow [this Link](https://drive.google.com/drive/folders/1cseqY5Spty1Kzi8FG00lxmJGFAsL__Nf?usp=share_link)

 ## 1_OpenCV_Smooth_Tracker
 The first script: